Corpus Christi Slip And Fall Attorney

 - The condition existed for a long enough time that the owner or possessor of the property should have discovered and corrected it before the slip and fall incident occurred.

 A homeowner, an agent representing the owner, a management company, a business, or a government agency may own or possess the property.
-The property owner or possessor should have been able to foresee that his or her negligence would create the danger at issue.
+The property owner or possessor could have foreseen that his or her negligence would create the danger at issue.
 The circumstances vary slightly based on the type of property.

-In cases involving commercial property, there may be several people or entities legally responsible for slip and fall injuries.
+In cases involving commercial property, several people or entities may bear legal responsibility for slip and fall injuries.
 The property owner, lessee, or employee of a business may have caused a hazardous condition, known about it, or should have known about it, and do nothing to correct the problem.

 - Making sure all areas, including halls and stairways, are adequately lighted